Chicone/SSM-VPR/README.md

 python3 ssmapp.py
 ```
 ## Datasets
-If you want to reproduce the results of our paper "Visual Place Recognition by Spatial Matching of High-level CNN Features", the emplyed image datasets can be downloaded from [here]().
+If you want to reproduce the results of our paper "Visual Place Recognition by Spatial Matching of High-level CNN Features", the employed image datasets can be downloaded from [here](http://imr.ciirc.cvut.cz/Datasets/Ssm-vpr).

 ## Running the code